404-Server-Not-Found/Raspbian-Speedtest/README.md

 Then create a gdocs app with oauth creds via https://console.developers.google.com/project and Create an OAuth 2.0 client ID and Enable Google Drive API

-Now go back to the PI and rename gsheet.cfg to gsheet_add.cfg by running
+Now go back to the pi and rename gsheet.cfg to gsheet_add.cfg by running
 ```shell
 mv gsheet.cfg gsheet_add.cfg
 ```